vmware-archive/kube-prod-runtime/docs/kubeapps-on-bkpr.md

 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```

-Now you can easily Kubeapps to your Kubernetes cluster with the following command:
+Now you can easily install Kubeapps to your Kubernetes cluster with the following command:

 ```bash
 helm install \